psakoglou/Advanced-CPP-Design-Patterns-with-Apps/README.md

 *Application*

-Setting a unique origin in the N-D Euclidean Plane <br/>
+Setting a unique origin in the 2-D Euclidean Plane <br/>

 **Strategy Pattern (aka Policy)**